vmarchaud/openprofiling-node/README.md

 After getting the exported file, you can go to [speedscope](https://www.speedscope.app/) to analyze it.
 [If we load an example CPU profile](https://www.speedscope.app/#profileURL=https%3A%2F%2Frawcdn.githack.com%2Fvmarchaud%2Fopenprofiling-node%2F475c1f31e5635cd9230c9296549dfbf9765a7464%2Fexamples%2Fprofiles%2Fheavy.cpuprofile) and head to the `Sandwich` panel again, we can see a list of functions sorted by how much CPU they used.

-Note that there is two concepts of "time used":
+As the heap profiler that there is two concepts to read the table:
-- `self`: which is the time the CPU took in the function **itself**, without considering calling other functions.
+- `self` time: is the time the CPU took in the function **itself**, without considering calling other functions.
-- `total`: the opposite of `self`, it represent **both the time used by the function and all functions that it called**.
+- `total` time: the opposite of `self`, it represent **both the time used by the function and all functions that it called**.

 You should then look for functions that have a high `self` time, which means that their inner code take a lot of time to execute.

+We highly recommend to [read the documentation](ttps://github.com/vmarchaud/openprofiling-node/tree/master/packages/openprofiling-inspector-cpu-profiler) about the profiler to understand all the pros and cons of using it.

 ## Installation